ROLE: STAFF ATTORNEY

 - Ability to work irregular hours, including occasional evenings and weekends;

 WHAT WE OFFER:

 - The salary range for this position is $58,000- $63,000, depending on experience.

 - A $1,000 annual language stipend for English-Spanish bilingual staff.

 - Employer-paid medical, vision, dental, and life insurance.

-- An Employee Assistance Program to support employee’s mental health.
+- Employee Assistance Program to support employee’s mental health.

-- A retirement plan with company match (as per Personnel Policy).
+- Retirement plan with company match (as per our Personnel Policies Manual).

 ABOUT WORKERS DEFENSE PROJECT:

 Created in 2002, WDP is a statewide, membership-based organization devoted to workers’ rights and advocacy, chiefly aiming to build power among Texas construction workers.
 Its mission – to empower low-income workers to achieve fair employment through education, direct services, organizing and strategic partnerships – is accomplished through a network of dedicated staff, volunteers and members.
 WDP has won numerous awards for its cutting-edge achievements within one of the country’s most difficult climates for workers.
 The New York Times described WDP as “one of the most creative organizations for immigrant workers in the country.”